-In its first month of operation, more than two million people used BeepCar, a Russian ridesharing service that allows users to search for fellow travellers for road trips, according to a press release from Mar.
-15.
+In its first month of operation, more than two million people used BeepCar, a Russian ridesharing service that allows users to search for fellow travellers for road trips, according to a press release.

 During this time, BeepCar drivers and passengers drove a total of 22.6 million kilometres and visited almost 6,000 towns, 16% of which are outside of Russia.